Branched flows in active random walks and the formation of ant trail patterns: Ant dynamics

-Here we assumed (again following~\cite{Perna2012}) that the ants' speed does not vary strongly and that we can choose the magnitude of the velocity to be constant, $v\equiv 1$~\footnote{Throughout the manuscript we assume nondimensionalization of all quantities and equations, where we have chosen system size and speed to be unity.}.

-To facilitate simulating many realizations of random bias fields and large ensembles of random walkers, we simplify these integro-differential equations into ordinary differential equations by Taylor-expaning the concentration field and taking the limit $\mathcal{R}\rightarrow 0$ (see appendix~\ref{app:eom}).
-Furthermore, as hinted earlier, the changes of the direction of the ants are not deterministic, but stochastic quantities.
+In the limit $\Delta t\rightarrow 0$, Eq.~\ref{eq:weber} becomes an integro-differential equation as described in Appendix~\ref{app:eom}.
+To facilitate simulating many realizations of random bias fields and large ensembles of random walkers, we simplify these integro-differential equations into ordinary differential equations by Taylor-expanding the concentration field and taking the limit $\mathcal{R}\rightarrow 0$ (see Appendix~\ref{app:eom}).
+As hinted earlier, the changes of the direction of the ants are not deterministic, but stochastic quantities.
 Therefore we are also introducing noise terms to the equation of motion, finally yielding stochastic differential equations:

 Here $\vec{n}=(-\sin \varphi,\cos \varphi)^T$ is the unit normal vector of the ant's velocity and the proportionality constant $\alpha$ is a measure of the sensitivity of the ant's response to spatial variations in the pheromone field.
 The quantities $dW_i$ are independent white noise (Wiener) processes and the parameters $\gamma_1=\sqrt{2\,D_1}$ and $\gamma_2=\sqrt{2\,D_2}$ quantify the strength of translational and rotational diffusion, respectively~\footnote{To solve these equations of motion numerically we have both used a standard stochastic Runge-Kutta scheme as well as the automated solver choice provided by the julia package \textit{DifferentialEquations.jl} with compatible results.}.
 In the case of the ant dynamics we will always assume $\gamma_1=0$, but since our results will also be interesting and valid for other active random walks like bacterial chemotaxis, we will later also let $\gamma_1>0$.
-Figure~\ref{fig:BF} illustrates that the (noise free) dynamics of these equations well captures the essentials of the dynamics obtained using the kernel method above, here shown in a random pheromone field model which will be introduced in the next section.
+Figure~\ref{fig:BF} illustrates that the (noise free) dynamics of these equations well captures the essentials of the dynamics obtained using the kernel method (described in Appendix~\ref{app:eom}), here shown in a random pheromone field model which will be introduced in the next section.